Adi1670/Agrisupportp/README.md

-# E-commerce MEAN Stack App
+# Agri Support MEAN Stack App

-The E-commerce MEAN App combines the power of MongoDB, ExpressJS, Angular, and Node.js with the design and user interactions with the products.
+The Agri Support MEAN App combines the power of MongoDB, ExpressJS, Angular, and Node.js with the design and user interactions with the products.

 ## Installation and Setup